Andrew-S-Rosen/xtb_ase/docs/user_guide/basics.md

 ## Overview

 The `xtb_ase` package behaves very similarly to other ASE calculators.
-Unlike most calculators, however, we have taken the liberty to store as many properties as possible in the `.results` attribute of the calculator.
-We demonstrate some basic examples below.
+We demonstrate some basic examples here.

 ## Minimal Example